Post Office (The Beehive)

 Fir Tree Cottage

-The 1939 Register records Stewart and Annie Savill living at the End House.
-Stewart gave his occupation as a bank manager.
-The couple were still living there in 1951.
+End House was probably built in 1937/7 and the 1939 Register records bank manager Stewart and Annie Savill living there with one of their children.
+Their son, Leonard Savill married Betty Holt from Antrobus in 1949.
+Stewart and Annie Savill were still living there in 1951 but later moved to Llandudno where he died in 1961.
 By 1962 Major George Chapman Rylands and his widowed mother Nora were living at the newly named ‘Woodstock’ and were still there in 1974.
 George was a county councillor at Cheshire County Council, and ministers warden at St. Matthews church from 1978 – 1982.
 He was born in 1924 and died in 1989, and a member of the well-known Rylands family of Warrington which goes back to 1720.
 Both of his elder brothers, Harry and Geoffrey, were killed in the Second World War and their names are inscribed on the War Memorial.

 The house was built in 1935 on land owned by Frank Blackshaw, and the first occupants were Charles and Kathleen Brown.
 Charles was the managing director of a jewellers shop and died in 1955 aged 69, but Kathleen remained at Mendreath until the late 1960s.
 Joseph and Edith Billington moved in to Mendreath from Brookside Farm, Tarporley Road in November 1967.
 Joseph died in 1987 aged 82 and is buried in the church yard alongside his wife who died a few years later.